George Ford (rugby union): England U18

-England U-20
+England U20

 At the start of the 2010–11 season, still aged just 17, Ford was called into the England U20 squad for the 2011 campaign.
 He made his debut at fly-half in the opening U20 Six Nations game against Wales, scoring six points in England's 26–20 victory.
 He went on to start every game in the tournament, winning Man of the Match awards in the victories over France, Scotland and Ireland as England won the Grand Slam.

-Despite being the youngest player competing at the 2011 U20 Junior World Cup, he remained first-choice fly-half as England finished in second place following victories over Ireland, Scotland, South Africa and France.
+Despite being the youngest player competing at the 2011 U20 Junior World Cup, Ford remained first-choice fly-half as England finished in second place following victories over Ireland, Scotland, South Africa and France.
 The 33–22 loss to New Zealand in the final was the first time that Ford had tasted defeat with an England team since March 2008, when he was playing for the U16s.
 Such was the standard of his performances, however, that he won the World Rugby Junior Player of the Year award, beating New Zealanders Sam Cane and Luke Whitelock who were also shortlisted.

 In 2012, Ford was made captain of the U20 side, and led England to an impressive 59–3 victory over Scotland in their opening Six Nations match.
 However, due to club commitments, that was the only match he played in the 2012 Six Nations.
 Ford was also left out of the squad for the 2012 Junior Rugby World Cup in order to have a full pre-season programme with Leicester.

-Despite still being eligible for the U20s in 2013, Ford was instead promoted into the England Saxons when the Elite Player Squad was named at the start of the 2012–13 season.
+Despite still being eligible for the U20s in 2013, Ford was instead promoted into the England A side when the Elite Player Squad was named at the start of the 2012–13 season.
+In January 2013 he started in games against Scotland A and Ireland Wolfhounds.